John D. Teasdale

 John D. Teasdale was a leading researcher at Oxford University, and then in the Cognition and Brain Sciences Unit in Cambridge.
 He dedicated his focus to understanding the cognition behind depression.
 Teasdale was a pioneer in the cognitive therapy advancements in the United Kingdom.
 He was one of the founders of Mindfulness-based Cognitive Therapy, MBCT.

 He has received many awards to compliment his work and is now retired but still teaching meditation and mindfulness.
 He has received a Distinguished Scientist Award from the American Psychological Association, and has been elected Fellow of both the British Academy and the Academy of Medical Sciences.

-He is currently retired, pursuing personal interests in practising and teaching meditation and mindfulness training.
+He is retired, pursuing personal interests in practising and teaching meditation and mindfulness training.